 In my work as a mentor to photographers, I’m always surprised at the state of so many photographers’ websites.
 It’s either a mess, with no rhyme or reason to the way they’ve put images together.
 Or they have put a ton of effort curating their galleries only to forget about them and let months or even years go by without an update.

-You should update your images often with new work.
-Not only will you seem busy, but your work will also appear fresh and relevant to potential clients.
+You should update your website often with new work.
+Not only will you seem busy, but your images will also appear fresh and relevant to potential clients.

 It will also give you the added benefit of improved SEO.
 Google and other search engines love fresh content and will reward you accordingly with a boost to your search engine ranking.